Harold Castro Player Props: Rockies vs. Braves

 Harold Castro At The Plate

-- In 64.3% of his games this season (27 of 42), Castro has picked up at least one hit, and in seven of those games (16.7%) he recorded multiple hits.

-- He has not hit a home run in his 42 games this year.

-- In 11 games this year (26.2%), Castro has picked up an RBI, and in five of those games (11.9%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 27.9% of his games this season, Castro has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in one contest.

-- In 12 of 42 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 12 times this year (27.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.